-Add Grid inside the Container Block.
-We will choose 25/75 grid layout.
+Add a Grid inside the Container Block.
+We will choose a 25/75 grid layout.

-Now on the left side of the grid, we will add author image, choose Image block with a rounded style with Thumbnail Image size.
+Now on the left side of the grid, we will add the author image, and choose Image block with a rounded style with a Thumbnail Image size.

 4. Add Author Bio

-We will use Headline GenerateBlocks not get confused with headings.
+We will use Headline GenerateBlocks not to get confused with headings.